danielpclark/PolyBelongsTo/README.md

 to duplicate a record and all of it's has_one/has_many children records at once.
 Afterwards be sure to use the save method.

-> NOTE: In the next version this will automatically be included!
-For now this will need to be included manually

 ####Known Issues
  - Carrierwave records won't duplicate.
 To ensure that other records will still save and